Jelly-RDF/jelly-jvm/docs/docs/contributing/index.md

 npm run format:fix
 ```

 The pull requests are expected to be formatted before being submitted.
 For IntellIJ users, you can set up the formatter to run automatically on save.
 To do this:

-- open Settings -> Language & Frameworks -> JavaScript -> Prettier
+- Open Settings -> Languages & Frameworks -> JavaScript -> Prettier
     - Select `Manual Prettier configuration`
-    - Select `node_module/prettier` from project directory for `Prettier Package`
+    - Select `node_modules/prettier` from project directory for `Prettier Package`
     - Check `Run on 'Reformat Code' action`
     - Check `Run on save`
     - Replace `Run for files` glob pattern with `**/*.{java}`